AdobeDocs/journey-optimizer.fr-FR/help/using/campaigns/create-campaign.md

    ![](assets/create-campaign-namespace.png)

-   Pour en savoir plus sur les types d’identité et les espaces de noms, consultez la [documentation Adobe Experience Platform](https://experienceleague.adobe.com/docs/experience-platform/identity/home.html?lang=fr){target="_blank"}.
+   Apprenez-en davantage sur les types d&#39;identité et les espaces de noms dans la documentation de Adobe Experience Platform [](https://experienceleague.adobe.com/docs/experience-platform/identity/home.html?lang=fr){target="_blank"}.

    <!--If you are are creating an API-triggered campaign, the **[!UICONTROL cURL request]** section allows you to retrieve the **[!UICONTROL Campaign ID]** to use in the API call.
 [Learn more](api-triggered-campaigns.md)-->